Now

 What I'm Reading

-- Currently reading The Demon-Haunted World by Carl Sagan - a book I admire deeply for its clarity, rationality, and belief in the public's right to understand and question science.
+- Just finished reading The Demon-Haunted World by Carl Sagan - a book I admire deeply for its clarity, rationality, and belief in the public's right to understand and question science.

-- Next on my list: either re-reading Jason Hickel's The Divide, which radically reshaped how I see global inequality, or starting Ishmael by Daniel Quinn - a philosophical novel that challenges the very foundations of civilization and our assumptions about progress.
+- Next on my list: either re-reading Jason Hickel's The Divide, which radically reshaped how I see global inequality, or starting How can I help? by Douglas W. Tallamy - a book on how everyone of us can save nature with their own yard.